 If you are interested in attending Memphis Law as a transfer, start-over or visiting student, there are several steps that you must take in order to apply.
 Please read the information provided below, or you are welcome to contact the Law Admissions Office by email or at (901) 678-5403.

-Our electronic application is available through the Law Schoool Admission Council (LSAC).
+Our electronic application is available through the Law School Admission Council (LSAC).
 You must create an online account with LSAC in order to use this service.
 You must register for the Credential Assembly Service (CAS) via your LSAC online account to send electronic applications to LSAC for processing and transmission to the University of Memphis School of Law.
-Click here for information on the components of the application.

 Visit the Law School Admissions Counsel at lsac.org for information regarding the LSAT dates and deadlines.

-The School of Law may admit to the first year entering class a student who has been academically excluded from an ABA accredited law school or who was on academic probation at the time of withdrawal from such law school, if, in the opinion of the Admissions Committee, the student has made an affirmative showing that he or she "possesses the requisite ability and that the prior disqualification does not indicate a lack of capacity to complete the course of study at the admitting school" pursuant to ABA Standard 505.
+The School of Law may admit to the first year entering class a student who has been academically excluded from an ABA accredited law school if, in the opinion of the Admissions Committee, the student has made an affirmative showing that he or she "possesses the requisite ability and that the prior disqualification does not indicate a lack of capacity to complete the course of study at the admitting school" pursuant to ABA Standard 505.
 The number of students who can be admitted as startovers in any given year is limited to five (5) and is further limited to residents of Tennessee or non-resident students previously excluded from the Cecil C. Humphreys School of Law.

 Admission as a transfer student to the School of Law is competitive.
 To be considered for transfer admission, an applicant must be in good standing at a law school accredited by the American Bar Association (ABA), including provisionally-approved schools, at the time of transfer.
-Students interested in transferring should submit a completed application along with a $25.00 application fee.
-The transfer application deadline is July 15, and the application is available at LSAC's website.
+Students interested in transferring should submit a completed application along with a $25.00 application fee and the application is available at LSAC's website.